EWilliams2002/Kanji-Vocab-Review-App/README.md

 # Kanji-Review-App

-Hello, I built this app using python graphics to help me study Japanese Kanji
+Hello, I built this app using python graphics to help me study Japanese Kanji and Vocab Words